Gabboooo/travel_api/README.md

 - `/favorites`  takes a body with fields **userid**, **placeid** and **isfav**.
 Changes the favorite state of the specific place for the specific user.

 **DELETE REQUESTS**
+- `/history` : takes a body with the **serial** field of the specific history entry, and deletes the single history intended
-- `/history` : takes a body with the **userid** field, and deletes the entire history regarding the specific user
+- `/alhistory` : takes a body with the **userid** field, and deletes the entire history of the specified user